cirosantilli/git-tutorial/index.md

 We get `a`.
 This indicates that:

-- the `index` points to the file contents
+- the `index` points to the file contents, since `git add b` created a blob object
 - it stores the metadata in the index file, not as a tree object

 Now: